JonJagger/cyber-dojo/README.md

   * adding a new language
     * build the docker image
     * write an output parse function
-    * write the languages' manifest.json file
+    * write the language's manifest.json file
-    * check the languages' manifest.json file
+    * check the language's manifest.json file
   * adding a new exercise
   * pulling from the cyberdojo github repo